Universal transition of spectral fluctuation in particle-hole symmetric system: Details of different ensembles with same matrix constraints

+Transport properties of a conduction band electron in presence of impurities was first studied by Anderson by writing down a tight-binding model with nearest neighbor interaction \cite{anderson1958absence}.
+The ensemble of such random Hamiltonians are often referred as Anderson ensemble \cite{shukla2005level}.
+The dimension of the system decides the number of nearest neighbors and accordingly determines the sparsity of the Hamiltonian matrix in site basis.
+Here, the individual blocks in $H$ in Eq.~\ref{5} represent 2D Anderson ensemble and the variances and mean of their elements in Eq.~\ref{6} are taken as

 with $f_1(k,l)$ and $f_2(k,l)$ are equals to $1$ for connected sites on a two dimensional lattice and otherwise zero, $w$ and $w_s$ are arbitrary parameters.
-Here we consider $t_s=0$, so that mean of the distribution becomes zero.
-The ensemble density (Eq.~\ref{6}) in this case is,
+Here we consider $t_s=0$, so that mean of the hopping elements distribution becomes zero.
+All the mean of the distribution are taken to be zero, so that the sparsity of the Hamiltonian matrix can be controlled by variances only.
+Keeping $w_s$ fixed and varying $w$ from $\sim w_s$ to higher value leads the eigenstates of $H$ from delocalized to localized ones.
+The ensemble density (Eq.~\ref{6}) in this case is,\\

 while the complexity parameter from Eq.~\ref{8} becomes